Automated Inference of Graph Transformation Rules: Preliminaries

-\begin{example}[Input Transition System] Here we present a small, loosely chemically inspired example showcasing the differences between the intended use of our input transition network and the standard use of a transition system to represent dynamics.
+\begin{example}[Input Transition System] Here we present a small, loosely chemically inspired example showcasing the differences between the intended use of our input transition system and the standard use of a transition system to represent dynamics.
 The example consists of only three transitions, $\mc{T} = \{t_0, t_1, t_2\}$ as depicted in Figure~\ref{fig:input_transitions}.
 Figure~\ref{fig:transition_system}, in contrast, depicts the full transition system constructed from the initial graph $s_0$.

 Observe that each of the three element maps appears twice in the full transition system (Figure~\ref{fig:transition_system}).
 This is caused by the \enquote{embedding} of a transition into larger graphs in order to represent full states.
 Indeed, the transformation encoded by the transition $t_0: g_0 \xrightharpoonup{f_0} g_1$ is trivially possible also for the graph $s_0 = g_0 \oplus g_2$, to produce $s_1 = g_1 \oplus g_2$, leaving the superfluous connected components (here $g_2$) untouched.
-A special case of such \enquote{embedding} is seen in the case of $f_2$, where the target graphs $s_4 \simeq s_5$ are equivalent, however, the element maps $f_2' \not\equiv f_2''$ themselves are not.
+A special case of such \enquote{embedding} is seen in the case of $f_2$, where the target graphs $s_4 \simeq s_5$ are isomorphic, however, the element maps $f_2' \not\equiv f_2''$ themselves are not.
+The input transition system (Figure~\ref{fig:input_transitions}) eliminates this duplication by only considering proper transitions.

-Considering the transition system in Figure~\ref{fig:transition_system} is complete from the reachability perspective, i.e. no further transitions are possible from any of the graphs $s_0, \dots, s_5$, the corresponding input transition system can reflect this by including all possible combinations of the connected components of the graphs $s_0, \dots s_1$, including repetition, in the input graph set $\mc{U}$.
-Generally, this would lead to $\mc{U}$ being infinite, however, each of the transitions uses at most two connected components, imposing an upper limit on the number of connected components necessary in the graphs in $\mc{U}$.
+So far we have only discussed the transitions themselves, that is the set $\mc{T}$, but not the set $\mc{U}$ of input graphs.
+Naturally, $\mc{U}$ has to contain at least the three connected components making up graphs $g_0, g_2$ and $g_4$.
+Assume that the transition system in Figure~\ref{fig:transition_system} is complete from the reachability perspective, i.e. no further transitions are possible from any of the graphs $s_0, \dots, s_5$.
+To reflect this, $\mc{U}$ must also contain the \enquote{product} components, or simply all connected components of the graphs $s_0, \dots, s_5$.

 \end{example}